ca-sakshi-jain/ca-sakshi-jain.github.io/index.md

 title: "CA Sakshi Jain Journal and Blog"
 ---

-## 🧭 The Journal of a CA: Navigate Finance & Strategy with ME
+## 🧭 The Journal of a CA: Navigate Finance & Strategy with Me

 **by [Sakshi Jain, CA](https://www.linkedin.com/in/casakshijain907/)**